 As you can see, while relative humidity might be a useful benchmark for weather reporting, dew point is the parameter of choice when one is concerned about condensation in a gas sample to be analyzed—especially one coming from a process stack.

 Condensation can foul sampling lines, harm instruments, and in many cases can dissolve a portion of the very sample you are trying to analyze.
-For example, such gases as bromine, chlorine, chlorine dioxide, formaldehyde, hydrogen chloride, nitrogen dioxide, and sulfur dioxide are all quite soluble in water.
+For example, such gases as bromine, chlorine, chlorine dioxide, formaldehyde, hydrogen chloride, hydrogen peroxide, nitrogen dioxide, peracetic acid, and sulfur dioxide are all quite soluble in water.

 Given the dew point of the sample in question, you will immediately know that once it is brought to a temperature below this, condensation will occur.